open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > **Duration:** Concentration, up to 10 minutes

-You create a wall of tough, pliable, tangled brush bristling with needle-­‐‑sharp thorns.
+You create a wall of tough, pliable, tangled brush bristling with needle-­sharp thorns.
 The wall appears within range on a solid surface and lasts for the duration.
-You choose to make the wall up to 60 feet long, 10 feet high, and 5 feet thick or a circle that has a 20-­‐‑foot diameter and is up to 20 feet high and 5 feet thick.
+You choose to make the wall up to 60 feet long, 10 feet high, and 5 feet thick or a circle that has a 20-­foot diameter and is up to 20 feet high and 5 feet thick.
 The wall blocks line of sight.